- Dealing with a possible counterexample to the claimed Rabbinic nature of trop

 The obvious meaning of the first half of the passuk is to caution against joining along with a large group to do evil.
 The second part of the passuk, after the etnaḥtah on the לְרָעֹ֑ת, seemingly repeats a similar theme.
 The second part has only one major pause, the tipḥa on the word רַבִּ֖ים.
 Placed there, the meaning is clear. Ḥazal, on the other hand, treats the phrase אַחֲרֵ֥י רַבִּ֖ים לְהַטֹּֽת in Ḥullin 11a as an independent command, to follow the principle of majority rule.

 Given my claim concerning the trop’s adherence to rabbinic interpretation, this clear deviation requires some explanation.
 One possibility is that ḥazal gave an alternative explanation at the very beginning of Sanhedrin, which cautions against the reliability of a single witness; the trop conforms with that interpretation.
 However, the very popularity of the end of the passuk as requiring majority rule, would seem to make it primary.
 This leads to a second possibility.
 When ḥazal draw biblical support, they may not be suggesting a new interpretation, but simply finding a biblical phrase that will act as a reminder.
 How can you tell?
-To provide new meaning to a phrase leaving the rest of the passuk unclear implies that only an association with that phrase is intended as opposed to a new meaning.
+If ḥazal provide new meaning only to a phrase leaving the rest of the passuk (or half a passuk) untouched, that likely implies that only an association with that phrase is intended as opposed to a new meaning (and trop.)
 In such an instance, the trop continues to follow the literal interpretation.